Top 10 Most Commonly Asked Personal Injury Lawsuit Questions

 Your personal injury claim may take up to a couple of years to resolve.
 Under the law, we have up to 2 years from the date of injury to file a lawsuit with respect to most personal injury claims.
 While we do not wait 2 years to do so in most cases, we also do not rush to file suit where you are still receiving active medical treatment because we would not be able to get you full and fair compensation at that time.
 Your selected attorney at our firm will be speaking to you regularly to obtain treatment updates from you so that we can determine the appropriate time to file suit if we are not able to resolve your case with the insurance company prior to filing suit.
 It is therefore very important that you update your attorney if you have been discharged from treatment, scheduled for surgery, referred to a new physician and the like.
-Please refer to our blog post, How Long Will My Car Accident or Truck Accident Case Take?, for additional information regarding the timing of personal injury lawsuits and what to expect.

 How Much Is My Case Worth?